-Subgroup 4 focuses on innovation and research and boosting R&D and access.
-The final aim of the Subgroup is to work towards high-level recommendations (e.g. targeting the UN Secretary-General) on how to operationalise the global response to AMR.
+Subgroup 4 covers innovation and research and boosting R&D and access.
+The final aim of this Subgroup is to work towards high-level recommendations (e.g. targeting the UN Secretary-General) on how to operationalise the global response to AMR.
 The recommendations focus on prioritisation to guide investments on, and propose principles and strategies to stimulate, R&D and access.

 The subgroup delivered a first discussion paper, that was opened to public consultation, in June 2018.
 The aim of the paper was to identify challenges and gaps facing R&D and access to AMR-related health technologies and to invite discussion on how to address these in the framework of a global response.
-Based on the outcomes, the subgroup is developing practical recommendations to address challenges to AMR R&D and access, that will be presented to the UN General Assembly in 2019.
+Based on the outcomes, the subgroup developed practical recommendations to address challenges to AMR R&D and access, which were delivered to the IACG Secretariat.